Parenting styles: Distinction with parenting practices

-According to a literature review by Christopher Spera (2005), Darling and Steinberg (1993) suggest that it is important to better understand the differences between parenting styles and parenting practices: "Parenting practices are defined as specific behaviors that parents use to socialize their children", while parenting style is "the emotional climate in which parents raise their children."
-Others such as Lamborn and Dornbusch Darling and Steinberg assisted in the research focusing on impacts of parenting practices on adolescence achievement.
+According to a literature review by Christopher Spera (2005), Darling and Steinberg (1993) suggest that it is important to understand the differences between parenting styles and parenting practices: "Parenting practices are defined as specific behaviors that parents use to socialize their children", while parenting style is "the emotional climate in which parents raise their children."

-One study association that has been made is the difference between "child's outcome and continuous measures of parental behavior."
-Some of the associations listed include: Support, Engagement, Warmth, Recognition, Control, Monitoring, and Severe punishment.
+Studies have identified parenting practices that are associated with differences in child outcomes.
+Some of the practices shown to be associated with child outcomes include: Support, Engagement, Warmth, Recognition, Control, Monitoring, and Severe punishment.
 Parenting practices such as parental support, supervision and strict boundaries appear to be associated with higher school grades, fewer behavioral problems and better mental health.
 These components have no age limit and can start in preschool all the way through college.

 Theories of child rearing

 Beginning in the 17th century, two philosophers independently wrote works that have been widely influential in child-rearing.
 John Locke's 1693 book Some Thoughts Concerning Education is a well-known foundation for educational pedagogy from a Puritan standpoint.
 Locke highlights the importance of experiences to a child's development and recommends developing their physical habits first.
 In 1762, the French philosopher Jean-Jacques Rousseau published a volume on education, Emile: or, On Education.
 He proposed that early education should be derived less from books and more from a child's interactions with the world.
 Among them, Rousseau is more in line with slow parenting, and Locke is more for concerted cultivation.